ropenscilabs/deposits/README.md

 2. Create a new deposit on the nominated service; and
 3. Upload files for the deposit.

-### Metadata
+### Fill client with metadata

-The `deposits` package ultimately aims to simplify the management of *data* on external repositories.
-All of these platforms require additional metadata describing the data to be deposited.
-The `deposits` package works with two main types of metadata:
+The `deposits` package ultimately aims to simplify the management of data on external repositories.
+All of these platforms require additional metadata describing the data to be deposited, with the `deposits` package working with two main types of metadata:

 1. Metadata which describe a deposit and associated properties, such as author names and affiliations, deposit titles and descriptions,